Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Staggered Orbital Order ( )

 For $\epsilon_{xy}\sim -1$ (reversed crystal field), the $xy$ band is pulled down, resulting in nominally $(xy)^1(yz,xz)^1$ electron occupancy.
-Due to maximal instability when $n_{yz}+n_{xz} \sim 1$, the $yz,xz$ sector develops staggered $(\pi,\pi)$ orbital ordering, which is stabilized by the density interaction term $U''$.
+The $yz,xz$ sector develops staggered $(\pi,\pi)$ orbital order, which is stabilized by the density interaction term $U''$.
 Equivalence between attributing this structure either to density interaction or to Jahn-Teller effect has been reviewed earlier in the context of manganites with two $e_{\rm g}$ orbitals and one electron per site.\cite{dheeraj_JPCM_2010}

-The AFM order is stabilized by AFM interactions between $xy$ moments resulting from the $xy$ orbital electron hopping; the $yz,xz$ moments order accordingly due to Hund's coupling.
-The AFM order is frustrated by the preferred FM order of $yz,xz$ moments.\cite{roth_PR_1966} The energy gain due to virtual electron hopping [$\sim t_4^2/(U'-J_{\rm H})$] is greater for parallel neighboring spins since the doubly occupied intermediate state has lower energy due to Hund's coupling.
-We will see in Sec.
-VI that the magnon energy is lowered as a result of this frustration.
+The AFM order is stabilized by interactions between $xy$ moments resulting from the $xy$ orbital electron hopping; the $yz,xz$ moments order accordingly due to Hund's coupling.
+The AFM order is frustrated by the preferred FM order of $yz,xz$ moments.\cite{roth_PR_1966} The energy gain due to virtual electron hopping [$\sim t_4^2/(U''-J_{\rm H})$] is greater for parallel neighboring spins since the doubly occupied intermediate state has lower energy due to Hund's coupling.
+The relative energy gain for parallel vs. antiparallel spins ($\sim t_4^2 J_{\rm H}/U^2$) becomes important when $U$ is not large.
 Due to SOC induced magnetic anisotropy, the magnetic and orbital moments are oriented along the $z$ direction.